markpasc/flid/README.md

     createdb flid

-3. Install the database table:

-    python initdb.py

-4. Customize a configuration file for your install:
+3. Customize a configuration file for your install:

     cp conf/flid.conf-example flid.conf
     vim flid.conf

+4. Install the database table:

+    FLID_SETTINGS=flid.conf python flid.py --init

 5. All done!
 Run `flid.py` or set up the flid app to run as you run Python apps.